TommyTeaVee/workadventure/docs/maps/build-your-map.md

 ## Tools you will need

-In order to build your own map for WorkAdventure, you need:
+In order to build your own map for Qtune, you need:

 *   the [Tiled editor](https://www.mapeditor.org/) software
 *   "tiles" (i.e. images) to create your map
 *   a web-server to serve your map

-WorkAdventure comes with a "map starter kit" that we recommend using to start designing your map quickly.
+Qtune comes with a "map starter kit" that we recommend using to start designing your map quickly.
 It contains **a good default tileset** for building an office and it proposes to **use Github static pages as a web-server** which is both free and performant.
 It also comes with a local webserver for testing purpose and with Typescript support (if you are looking to use the [map scripting API](scripting.md).

 {.alert.alert-info}
 If you are looking to host your maps on your own webserver, be sure to read the [Self-hosting your map](hosting.md) guide.